gm2552/hungryman/doc/TAPDeployment.md

 kubectl apply -f "https://github.com/rabbitmq/cluster-operator/releases/download/v1.13.1/cluster-operator.yml"
 ```

 * Navigate to your TAP GUI web page and Application Accelerator tab on the left of the screen.
-Select the `Choose` button on the `Hungrman` Application
+Select the `Choose` button on the `Hungryman` Application

 * Select all defaults except change the `workload-namespace` if need be to a namespace that you have already configured to run workloads (e.g. a developer namespace).
 Download and unzip the generate accelerator file to you workstation.